iterative/dvc.org/content/blog/2022-07-05-serving-models-with-mlem.md

 $ mlem serve clf fastapi
 ```

-This will run a local server and spin up an API for you so you can quickly test
+This will run a local server and spin up a web API for you so you can quickly test
 out your model without needing a development team to work on the API initially.

 You'll see an output like this in your terminal: